sergev/blang/doc/CLI.md

 blang hello.b -o custom_name     # Creates 'custom_name'
 ```

-Generates a fully linked executable. **Default output naming** uses the basename of the first source file (without directory path or extension).
+Generates a fully linked executable. **Default output naming** uses the basename of the first source file (without directory path or extension) when `-o` is not provided.

 ### Object Files (`-c`)